 Polar Bear Note #1: Walk or Bike!

 Help save my habitat by walking or biking!
 Riding a bicycle or walking instead of driving in a car saves fuel.
-When cars use fuel, they produce greenhouse gases.
-These gases cause global warming, which is bad for the environment, including my habitat.
+When cars use fuel, they produce greenhouse gases that cause global warming.
+That’s bad for the environment, which is bad for my habitat.
 Let’s walk or bike together!

 Polar Bear Note #2: Fix a Toy!